 How To Consume Tagara?

-Tagara root is the common medicinal plant that is bestowed with health benefiting properties and used extensively in traditional medicine.
+Tagara root is a common medicinal plant that is bestowed with health-benefiting properties and used extensively in traditional medicine.
 It is readily available in capsule and tablet form

 Therapeutic Dosage

-The dosage of tagara may vary from person to person depending upon the age, severity, and health condition.
+The dosage of tagara may vary from person to person depending on the age, severity, and health condition.
 Always seek advice from a certified ayurvedic specialist for the right dosage.

 Children: 10 mg per kg body weight